ryan-air/ryan-air/README.md

 ### 👨🏽‍💻 About me

 👨🏽 &nbsp; I'm a 16 year old highschool student. \
-📖 &nbsp; An IBDP student pursuing Maths AA HL, Physics HL and Chemistry HL aiming to go to university for engineering/comp sci. \
+📖 &nbsp; In IBDP and pursuing Maths AA HL, Physics HL and Chemistry HL aiming to go to university for engineering/comp sci. \
 🎓&nbsp; Ready to graduate in one and a half years! \
 💻 &nbsp; My latest project was to create a program using machine learning techniques to aid in autmotive design \
 ✉️ &nbsp; Feel free to contact me on my [email]() regarding anything.\